aredn/aredn/SUPPORTED_DEVICES.md

 * *sunset* - this device has been sunsetted and support will be deprecated at some point.
 * *nightly* - this device is newly supported in the nightly builds (since the last release).
 * *reinstall* - this device cannot be upgraded from 3.22.12.0 and must be reinstalled using the "First Install Process".

+### Other
+ 1. This device will not reboot reliably and you may need to power cycle it (several times) during an update.

 The 'target' and 'subtarget' identify the directory to find the image on at http://downloads.arednmesh.org